Get up to 50% off* millions of tickets in the Great British Rail Sale now! Sale ends 12 Jan.Book now

 Want to find out more about taking the train from Madrid to Sion?
 Look no further.

-There are around 6 trains per day running between Madrid and Sion, which usually take 18 hours 42 minutes to complete the 685 miles (1102 km) journey.
+There are around 5 trains per day running between Madrid and Sion, which usually take 20 hours 2 minutes to complete the 685 miles (1102 km) journey.
 It can take as little as 14 hours 40 minutes on the fastest services though, if you want to get there as quickly as possible.
 Although there aren't any direct services on this line, it's still easy to travel to Sion from Madrid, you'll just need to make 3 changes along the way.
-Hop on a train operated by either SBB or TGV Lyria to reach your destination in no time.
-These train companies are the main operators of services on this route and run modern comfortable trains to make your journey as relaxing as possible.

 You can save money on train tickets from Madrid to Sion if you book in advance.
 Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.